blclo/AlgorithmicFairness/README.md

 Project on Algorithmic Fairness
 ==============================

-Special course in Responsible AI @ DTU
+A special course in Responsible AI @ DTU

+In this project, we perform a Gender Fairness analysis to evaluate the impact of removing proxy variables.
+The evaluated classifier predicts whether some subjects are prone to re-offend or not in their crimes.
+The approaches developed evaluate Independence, Separation, and Calibration as Fairness Criteria for the mitigation strategy chosen.

 ## Setup